Updated December 9, 2020

 A preconception checkup is a medical checkup you get before pregnancy.
 Your health care provider makes sure you’re healthy and that your body is ready for pregnancy.
 Get one even if you’ve had a baby before.
 Your health may have changed since you were last pregnant.

 During the COVID-19 pandemic, there may be a delay in getting a preconception checkup or you may have to see your provider by telehealth.
 However, don’t leave your preconception checkup out of planning for a baby.
 The preconception checkup allows time to discuss your family health history and address any preexisting health conditions with your provider.

 Family health history

 Your family health history is a record of health conditions and treatments that you, your partner and your families have had.
 Start putting your family health history together and share it with your provider at your preconception checkup.
 Use the March of Dimes Family Health History Form to gather information.
-Include if you have been exposed to or tested positive for COVID-19.
+Be sure to include if you have been exposed to or tested positive for COVID-19.